binkley/kotlin-rover/README.md

 - Why does the grid have a boundary limit?
 - The sample input does not approach the boundary
 - What should be the behavior for invalid input?
 - How to manage a "squad" of rovers?
 Can the crash into each other?
+- Why are starting positions for next instruction not the same as ending positions after following the current instructions?

 An actual Mars Rover would need to handle these sensibly, and they are not, in fact, simple problems.
 Consider other programmed hardware, such as a